medicare supplement plans medigap plans

 Suppose you want to change your Medicare Supplement plan outside your Medigap Open Enrollment Period and have a pre-existing condition.
 In that case, you may be denied or face higher premiums if accepted.

-Neither a Medicare Advantage nor a Medicare Supplement plan is better, but they do offer different benefits, and it comes down to your health and budget needs.
+Neither a Medicare Advantage nor a Medicare Supplement plan is better, but they offer different benefits, and it comes down to your health and budget needs.
 Medicare Advantage plans often offer lower monthly premiums and may offer additional benefits like routine dental, vision, and hearing care, plus prescription drug coverage.
 However, they also typically have more network restrictions.

 A Medicare Supplement plan works to cover some or all of your Original Medicare out-of-pocket costs, which makes spending more predictable.
 These supplemental plans offer great provider flexibility – you can see anyone who accepts Medicare.
 However, they don’t offer the extra benefits; you’ll need to purchase separate prescription drug coverage, and they often have a higher monthly premium.